Nutritional Sciences Program

 Successful completion of the Nutritional Sciences (Dietetics) Program leads to a B.S in Nutritional Sciences.
-With additional training provided in an Internship Program, available outside of Morgan, successful graduates who pass the Registration exam for Dietitians receive the Registered Dietitian/Nutritionist (RDN) credential.
+With additional training provided in an Internship Program, available outside of Morgan, successful graduates who pass the Registration Exam for Dietitians receive the Registered Dietitian/Nutritionist (RDN) credential.
 Registered Dietitians/Nutritionists are food and nutrition experts who work in a wide cross-section of settings including hospitals, long-term care facilities; public health clinics, schools, universities, food industry, food management, government agencies, research, in private practice and various other settings.
-The role of the Dietitian is invaluable in health promotion, disease prevention and in medical nutrition therapy for diseases and conditions.
-Your choice of a career in Dietetics places you among a cadre of health professionals who are making a real difference in the lives of individuals, families and the community.
+The role of the Dietitian is invaluable in health promotion, disease prevention, and medical nutrition therapy for diseases and conditions.
+Your choice of a career in Dietetics places you among a cadre of health professionals who are making a real difference in the lives of individuals, families, and the community.

 The Nutritional Sciences Program currently offered here at Morgan is recognized by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics as a Didactic Program in Dietetics (DPD).
 This signifies that graduates of the program have completed the course work that makes them eligible to apply for a Dietetic Internship, paving the way for credentialing as a Registered Dietitian (RD).

 The mission of the Nutritional Sciences Program at Morgan State University is to prepare highly qualified students from diverse backgrounds with knowledge and skills for success in supervised practice programs, Graduate School, or leadership in dietetic practice.
 The mission embraces the diversity of its student clientele, prepares highly qualified graduates to serve and address priority issues of the local and broader community.